Algebraic solutions of tropical optimization problems: Recent Results

 \section{Recent Results}

-In this section, we consider several new problems, which are formulated and solved in \cite{Krivulin2013Amultidimensional,Krivulin2013Amaximization,Krivulin2013Direct,Krivulin2013Explicit,Krivulin2013Extremal,Krivulin2014Aconstrained,Krivulin2014Complete} in terms of a general algebraically complete linearly ordered idempotent semifield.
+In this section, we consider several new problems, which are formulated and solved in \cite{Krivulin2015Multidimensional,Krivulin2016Maximization,Krivulin2013Direct,Krivulin2013Explicit,Krivulin2015Extremal,Krivulin2014Constrained,Krivulin2014Complete} in terms of a general idempotent semifield.
 We offer direct, exact solutions which are represented in a compact vector form.
 For many problems, the results obtained provide complete solutions.